AdvicSaha443/Discord.py-Bot-Part-2/README.md

 ---

-You can use this bot's code as ever you want and make changed to it
+You can use this bot's code as ever you want and make changes to it

 You can also tell if there is any bug or something in the code